lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 All these features are available thanks to IaC concept main targets, aimed to:

-- **reduce price**: now you utilize your computing resources with highest efficiency
+- **reduce price**: now you utilize your computing resources with the highest efficiency
 - **increase velocity**: engineers can spend more time on improvements and development instead of routine tasks
 - **decrease risks**: replacing manual operations with automation reduces a chance